Open Floor Plan vs Traditional – Interior Layout Options for Log Homes

 Hybrid Approaches

 Many successful log homes blend both philosophies.
 Main living areas flow openly while bedrooms and offices remain private.
 Half-walls, changes in ceiling height, and floor level variations define spaces without full separation.
 These hybrids capture open plan drama while preserving functional zones.
-Careful planning achieves the best of both approaches.
+Choosing between layouts has gotten complicated with all the options available now, but careful planning achieves the best of both approaches.

 Structural Implications